taichunmin/docker-serveo/readme.md

 # docker for serveo.net

-[https://serveo.net](https://serveo.net) is an alternative for ngrok.
+[https://serveo.net](https://serveo.net) is an alternative for ngrok. [taichunmin/serveo](https://hub.docker.com/r/taichunmin/serveo) can let you secure URL to your localhost server through any NAT or firewall in Docker.
+And [taichunmin/serveo-server](https://hub.docker.com/r/taichunmin/serveo-server) can let you host your own serveo.

 ## Usage